Fat distributions with Reeb directions need not be complex contact: A fat distribution with Reeb directions that is not complex contact

-In order to conclude, we just observe that the expression $x_2$ only vanishes at the origin $0\in(-1,1)$ whereas $f(x_2)$ vanishes, at most, in a finite set of points.
-We conclude that $A_1=x_2\cdot f(x_2)$ cannot completely vanish in any open subset of $(-1,1)$, thus yielding the claim.\end{proof}
+In order to conclude, we just observe that the expression $\frac{8x_2}{\Delta^4}$ only vanishes at the origin $0\in(-1,1)$ whereas $f(x_2)$ does not vanish as we just checked.
+This yields the claim.\end{proof}

-As a consequence of the previous Lemma we get the following result. \begin{proposition} The tensor $S$ (Eq. \ref{eq: S}) is not zero in any open subset of $\{|x_2|<1\}\subset\R^6$ and, thus, $(\R^6,\SD)$ does not support a complex contact structure around any point, not even locally nor up to diffeomorphism. \end{proposition} \begin{proof} We checked (see Eq. \ref{ConditionNonVanishing}) that for the choice $R=\partial_{z_2}$ and $\nu=\partial_{x_2}+y_2\partial_{z_1}+y_1\partial_{z_2}$, $S(R,\eta)\neq 0\mod\SD$ if and only if On the other hand, we saw that
+As a consequence of the previous lemma we get the following result. \begin{proposition} The tensor $S$ (Eq. \ref{eq: S}) is not identically zero on any non-empty open subset of $\{|x_2|<1\}\subset\R^6$ and, thus, $(\{|x_2|<1\},\SD)$ does not support a complex contact structure around any point, not even locally nor up to diffeomorphism. \end{proposition} \begin{proof} We checked (see Eq. \ref{ConditionNonVanishing}) that for the choice $R=\partial_{z_2}$ and $\nu=\partial_{x_2}+y_2\partial_{z_1}+y_1\partial_{z_2}$, $S(R,\nu)\neq 0\mod\SD$ if and only if On the other hand, we saw that if we write

-Finally, as a consequence of Lemma \ref{lemma:A1NotVanishing} we conclude that the $\partial_{z_1}$-component $A_1$ of the expression ($\ref{decompositionA1A2}$), which only depends on the $x_2$-variable, does not completely vanish in an open subset of $\{|x_2|<1\}\subset\R^6$.
+then, as a consequence of Lemma \ref{lemma:A1NotVanishing}, we conclude that the $\partial_{z_1}$-component $A_1$ of the expression ($\ref{decompositionA1A2}$), which only depends on the $x_2$-variable, does not identically vanish on any non-empty open subset of $\{|x_2|<1\}\subset\R^6$.
 Therefore, neither does $S(R,\nu)$.
 This yields the first part of the claim which, together with Theorem \ref{thm:LocalComplexContact}, completes the proof of the second part as well. \end{proof}

 We proceed now with the proof of Theorem \ref{mainthm}.

 \begin{proof}[Proof of Theorem \ref{mainthm}] Note that condition $i)$ follows from Lemma \ref{lemma:fatness}, condition $ii)$ follows from Lemma \ref{lemma:reeb} and, finally, condition $iii)$ follows from Proposition \ref{prop:condiii}. \end{proof}